dsaidgovsg/ilytics/README.md

  - `git fetch -a`
  - `git checkout -t origin/handover_sfa_gpu`

+3. Create a folder name **aimodel**

-3. Ensure that the 4 files are in ./aimodel folder before running the following steps.
+4. Ensure that the 4 files are in ./aimodel folder before running the following steps.

 > 1. `.cfg`
 > 2. `.data`
 > 3. `.names`
 > 4. `.weights`

-4. Build the docker image
+5. Build the docker image
  `docker build . --tag ilytics_backend_gpu`

-5. Run the docker container
+6. Run the docker container
- `docker run --gpus=all --name ilytics_backend_gpu -itd -p 8888:8888 ilytics_backend_gpu`
+ `docker run --gpus=all --name ilytics_backend_gpu_container -itd -p 8888:8888 ilytics_backend_gpu`

-6. Check if container is running
+7. Check if container is running
 ```
 Run the following command and ensure 'ilytics_backend_gpu' is visible on the 'Name' column
 ```
-- `docker ps`
+- `docker logs ilytics_backend_gpu_container`

-7. Your Backend is up and running!
+8. Your Backend is up and running!